-- 1. All students are to be seated and quiet. - 2.
+- 1. All students are to be seated and guiet. - 2.
 Attendance will be taken. - 3.
-Students with library passes from other teachers should present those passes to the study hall teacher.
-These students are to remain in the library for the entire period unless their pass is signed by a teacher stating their return to study hall. - 4.
+Students with pre-signed passes from other teachers should present those passes to the study hall teacher.
+These students are to remain in that location for the entire period unless their pass is signed by a teacher stating their return to study hall. - 4.
 Study hall teachers, at their discretion, may issue passes to: - a. the library - b. the high school office, guidance office - c. the lavatories passes are to be limited to one student at a time - 5.
 Talking, with permission, should be brief and quiet - 6.
-Unless given specific permission by their study hall teacher in order to support the educational program, students may not use any phones or electronic devices.
+Unless given specific permission by their study hall teacher in order to support the educational program, students may not use any phones or other personal electronic devices.